 The Housing Act 2004 introduced the licensing of certain Houses in Multiple Occupation (HMOs) in 2006.
-Changes from 1st October 2018 will extend mandatory HMO licensing to cover all higher risk HMOs with 5 or more occupiers, regardless of the number of storeys at the property.
-Councils will also have discretion to licence other types of HMOs to tackle problems in smaller properties.
+Changes will see mandatory licensing extended to cover all higher-risk HMOs from 1st October 2018.
+Councils will also still be able to licence other types of HMO to tackle problems in smaller properties.